-Buckinghamshire Council is working together with local communities to tackle the impact of climate change in Buckinghamshire.
+Buckinghamshire Council is working with local communities to tackle the impact of climate change in Buckinghamshire.
 We’re aiming for net zero carbon emissions by 2050 at the latest.
-Help us to achieve this goal and protect our planet for ourselves, our families and our future generations.
+Help us to achieve this goal and protect our planet for ourselves, our families, and our future generations.

 What is the Bucks Climate Challenge?

-Bucks’ Climate Challenge is all about working together to reach net zero carbon emissions in Buckinghamshire, in order to reduce the impact of climate change.
+Bucks’ Climate Challenge is all about working together to reach net zero carbon emissions in Buckinghamshire, to reduce the impact of climate change.
 Read more about what the council has done in the last year to reduce carbon emissions.

 Climate change is already affecting everyone, with sea levels rising, our summers becoming hotter and drier and our winters getting wetter.
 Residents in Buckinghamshire tell us they are already experiencing the effects of climate change and want to do something about it.

 The cause of climate change is an increase in the amount of (greenhouse) gases in our atmosphere, such as carbon dioxide, that trap heat from the Sun.
-This is causing our planet to warm up and the permanent ice on it to melt.
+This is causing our planet to warm up and the ice at the caps to melt.
 The increase in greenhouse gases is caused by human activity.

 Reaching net zero carbon emissions means taking as much carbon out of the atmosphere as we put into it.